0niv001/rwTraining/Java.md

 **Stack**
 - Subclass of vector - LIFO (Last in, First out)
 - Quick access to last item.
+- Thread safe and simple to use, can dynamically be sized.
+- EV - Legacy class, use of it is discouraged.
 ```java
 Stack<Integer> stack = new Stack<>();